raintank/raintank-docker/README.md

 In practice you'll probably only use a fraction and that's OK.
 In the future we may create different scripts to launch different, more minimal versions of the stack.
 But for now, this approach works well enough.

+Note: raintank-apps like taskServer and taskAgent are currently disabled.
+See [this issue](https://github.com/raintank/raintank-docker/issues/83)

 To provision a full dev stack using docker
 ===========================================